TanishqSinghAnand/TanishqSinghAnand/README.md

 - 👯 I’m looking to collaborate on my Discord Bot [Techny Teams Discord Bot](mailto:anandtanishqs@gmail.com)

-- 👨‍💻 All of my projects are available at [https://tanishqsinghanand.netlify.app/](https://tanishqsinghanand.netlify.app/)
+- 👨‍💻 All of my projects are available at [https://tanishq.technyteams.co.in/](https://tanishq.technyteams.co.in/)

-- 📝 I regularly write articles on [https://techny-teams.netlify.app/blogs](https://techny-teams.netlify.app/blogs)

 - 💬 Ask me about **React, Python, DiscordJS, R, React Native, P5.js, Typescript**

 - 📫 How to reach me **anandtanishqs@gmail.com**

-- 📄 Know about my experiences https://tanishqsinghanand.netlify.app/](https://tanishqsinghanand.netlify.app/)
+- 📄 Know about my experiences [https://tanishq.technyteams.co.in/](https://tanishq.technyteams.co.in/)

 - ⚡ Fun fact **I love to play free fire 🔥**